 Howard Grant Harris, the fourth generation, grew up at Cowtown, NJ.
 Grant was only one year old when the weekly rodeo started in 1955.
-He practically lived behind the chutes and at 8 years old he became the Junior Bull Riding Champion.
+He practically lived behind the chutes and competed in Junior Bull Riding starting at age 5.

 Grant entered professional competition at the age of 14, getting his Professional Rodeo Cowboys Association card at the age of 17.
 He attended Casper College, in Casper, Wyoming, with a full rodeo scholarship and competed hard all across the United States.
 He was the Northeast Circuit Saddle Bronc Champion in 1975, 1977 & 1978 – being invited to compete in the 1977 North American Match Invitational Bronc Riding in Wolf Point, Montana.